Lunaria annua: Names

 The Latin name lunaria means 'moon-shaped' and refers to the shape and appearance of this species' siliques.
 The common name "honesty" arose in the 16th century and relates to the translucence of its silique membranes, which "truthfully" reveal their contents.
 Additional English names include money plant, moneywort, penny flower, silver dollar, and money-in-both-pockets, Chinese money, or Chinese coins.
 These, too, reference the silique membranes, which have the appearance of silvery coins.
 In French, it is known as monnaie du pape ("Pope's money").
 In Denmark it is known as judaspenge and in Dutch-speaking countries as judaspenning (both meaning "coins of Judas"), an allusion to the story of Judas Iscariot and the thirty pieces of silver he was paid for betraying Christ.

 Symbolism

-In the language of flowers, the plant represents honesty, money, and sincerity.
-In witchcraft, the honesty plant is considered protective, being thought to keep away monsters.
+According to the Victorian era language of flowers published by American Sarah Josepha Hale, the plant represents fascination or sentiment.
+In other systems its meanings include honesty and money.
+In witchcraft, the honesty plant is considered protective, being thought to keep away monsters, evil spirits, and demons.
 The plant is also used in spells for prosperity, the flat pods (when ripe and silvery) resembling coins and therefore being seen as symbolising promises of wealth.
 In the earliest surviving recipe for a flying ointment (recorded by Bavarian physician Johannes Hartlieb circa 1440), Lunaria is included as the herbal ingredient corresponding astrologically to the moon and therefore to be picked on the lunar day of Monday.